Skip to content

 OptionTypeRequiredDescription

 bindingFlagshipNoThe Flagship binding from env.FLAGS.
 Use this inside a Worker for best performance.
-Authentication is handled automatically through the binding.
+The binding handles authentication automatically.

 appIdstringNoThe Flagship app ID from the Cloudflare dashboard.
 Required when not using a binding.

 accountIdstringNoYour Cloudflare account ID.
-Required when not using a binding.
+Required when using appId.

 authTokenstringNoA Cloudflare API token with Flagship read permissions.
 Required when not using a binding.